eliona-smart-building-assistant/booking-app/README.md

 ### Database tables ###

-<mark>Todo: Describe the database objects the app needs for configuration</mark>

-<mark>Todo: Decide if the app uses its own data and which data should be accessible from outside the app.
-This is always the case with configuration data.
-If so, the app needs its own API server to provide access to this data.
-To define the API use an openapi.yaml file and generators to build the server stub.</mark>

 The app requires configuration data that remains in the database.
-To do this, the app creates its own database schema `template` during initialization.
+To do this, the app creates its own database schema `booking` during initialization.
 To modify and handle the configuration data the app provides an API access.
-Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/app-template/develop/openapi.yaml) how the configuration tables should be used.
+Have a look at the [API specification](https://eliona-smart-building-assistant.github.io/open-api-docs/?https://raw.githubusercontent.com/eliona-smart-building-assistant/booking-app/develop/openapi.yaml) how the configuration tables should be used.

-- `template.example_table`: <mark>Todo: Describe the database table in short.</mark>
+- `booking.example_table`: <mark>Todo: Describe the database table in short.</mark>

 **Generation**: to generate access method to database see Generation section below.